samanamonitor/samminstaller/README.md

-# SAMM implemented as a Docker Compose
-This implementation requires only to copy this folder structure into `/usr/local/samm`
-From there, all variables need to be set inside `/usr/local/samm/config/env`
-To configure samm-collector edit the files at `/usr/local/samm/config/samm`

 # Docker recommended configuration
 It is important to have a separate partition for Docker with enough storage to hold all the necessary data for history.
 If implemented with s3 storage backend, it may not be necessary to have a big partition for it.